-For example, instead of writing verbose React.createElement
+For example, instead of writing traditional JavaScript to create a DOM element:

-calls, you can use JSX to write:
+With JSX, you can write:

 const element = <h1>Hello, World!</h1>;